rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 {% include _toc.html %}

-This tutorial is a step-by-step hands-on introduction to use of Terraform for creating a cluster of web servers through a load balancer on AWS, Azure, and Google Cloud.
+This tutorial is a step-by-step hands-on introduction to use of Terraform (at <a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a>) for automating the  building, changing, and versioning of clusters of servers (through load balancers) on AWS, Azure, and Google Cloud using a single set of specifications.

-Terraform, at <a target="_blank" href="https://www.terraform.io/intro/index.html">terraform.io</a>, is a tool for building, changing, and versioning infrastructure in the cloud.
+For me, Terraform (and AWS Cloud Formation) automation <strong>saves you money</strong> by getting you running quicker than manually clicking through the GUI.

-Repeatable.
+Terraform makes infrastructure provisioning Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.
+That means when I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting.

 ## Infrastructure as Code Compared